Appointments & Referrals

 Learn more about Audiology at UC San Diego Health System.

 Hearing and balance are closely connected functions of the inner ear.
-At UC San Deigo, our audiologists and otologists provide comprehensive diagnostic evaluation, specialized surgical and medical treatment, and assistive technology for hearing loss, ear diseases and balance-related disorders.
+Our audiologists and otologists provide comprehensive diagnostic evaluation, specialized surgical and medical treatment, and assistive technology for hearing loss, ear diseases and balance-related disorders.

-As an academic health system, UC San Diego physicians and researchers at the Ear Center are dedicated to the highest level of patient care and energetic pursuit of improved therapies for these conditions.
+As an academic health system, our physicians and researchers are dedicated to the highest level of patient care and energetic pursuit of improved therapies for these conditions.